tamasviktorkrizsan/bash-functions/README.md

 ### remove_whitespace

-If you want to replace whitespace with underscores in strings, you can utilize this function.

 `remove_whitespace "<string>";`

+If you want to replace whitespace with underscores in **strings**, you can utilize this function.

 ### rename_whitespace

-If you want to replace whitespace with underscores in filenames, you can utilize this function.

 `rename_whitespace "<filename>"`

+If you want to replace whitespace with underscores in **filenames**, you can utilize this function.

-- If you call the function without any given input parameter, the function will process all files and folders in the current folder.
+- **default state:** when all parameters are empty, the function will process all files and folders in the current folder.

-`remove_whitespace;`

-- If you want to run this function in a interactive shell source `whitespace.sh` or the `bash.inc.sh` shell file in `home\<user>\.bash_profile`.
+- If you want to run this function in a interactive shell source the `whitespace.sh` or the `bash.inc.sh` shell file in `home\<user>\.bash_profile`.
 After this was done, next time when you fire up the Bash Prompt, the rename_whitespace function automatically loads up.